 I found I was getting quite echoey audio in my room, so I bought 24x AFW305 Pro Acoustic Foam Wedge Tiles.
 I attached two to the ceiling directly above the microphone and then some in front and to the side of the microphone using some spray adhesive.
 They solved the issue and now I’m really happy with the way the audio sounds.

 I don’t have much room for a 3 point lighting system in my office.
 So I opted for a ring light by Newwer.

 I have modified this slightly and attached it to a mount using the tripod clamp below; I also bought a second clamp to affix the camera.
-What is nice about this set up is that I can adjust the camera position depending on if I want to film seated or standing.
-I purchased some other clamps originally, but they were made of plastic and didn’t last longer than a few week, the joint gave way under the pressure.
-These metal ones are far more sturdy and have been fixed in place for around 3 months without failing.
+What is nice about this setup is that I can adjust the camera position depending on if I want to film seated or standing.
+I purchased some other clamps originally, but they were made of plastic and didn’t last longer than a few weeks, the joint gave way under the pressure.
+These metal ones are far more sturdy and have been fixed in place for around 9 months without failing.

 I attach these clamps to a pole.
 Ideally, I was looking for a photography mount.
 However, I couldn’t find what I wanted, and so I bought a wardrobe pole and two end brackets and affixed them to my wall.

 Initially, I found that the Ring light would droop due to its weight.
 So I went out and bought a center ring.
 I attached this to the top of the ring light at the top/back and then hooked this over the wardrobe pole.
 The ring light now stays perfectly upright.